Single Tooth Implant

 Why are dental implants important?

 Missing a tooth isn’t just bad for your looks, it can be bad for your health as well!
 Healthy teeth play an important role in the body from head to toe.
 When you are missing teeth, your jawbone deteriorates, your face thins with time and your self- esteem and diet can suffer; all of which negatively affect the health of your entire body.
 Dental Implants look, feel and function just like natural teeth and are widely recognized as the best replacement method.

 How Dental Implants Work

 Our bodies are truly amazing, considering their ability to coexist with a variety of native and foreign materials.
-“Osseointegration” refers to the fusing of bone with an artificial material.
-It was discovered back in the 1940s and 50s, when Swedish physician Per-Ingvar Branemark observed that titanium fuses so well with bone that it is nearly impossible to remove.
+“Osseointegration” refers to the fusing of bone with titanium material.
+It was discovered back in the 1940s and 50s when Swedish physician Per-Ingvar Branemark observed that titanium fuses so well with bone that it is nearly impossible to remove.
 Since then, the biocompatibility of titanium has proven itself to be amazingly reliable over and over again.

 What is a SINGLE-TOOTH implant?